RIT-EVT/rampup/docs/CANOPEN_GUIDE.md

      alive" heartbeat message, identity numbers, SDO request/response COB-IDs).
 Not something you need to change for rampup.
 2. **`TRANSMIT_PDO_SETTINGS_OBJECT_18XX(...)`**
-   - One call per TPDO (TPDO0 for voltages, TPDO1 for temperature).
+   - One call per TPDO (TPDO0 for accelerations, TPDO1 for temperature).
 Each configures that TPDO's trigger type (`TRANSMIT_PDO_TRIGGER_TIMER` means "send on a timer" rather than only in response to an external sync message) and, as the last argument, the timer interval in